kailash-manasarovar/statement/docs/timeline/2024/january.md

 ![Juan Diego](../../content/images/juan-diego.jpg)

-- At this point, it is right and proper to say...
-Praise God in His Infinite Wisdom and Worldly Scheming that only the Fully Trusting could ever possibly understand.

 #### Madrid airport

 - While I'm emailing Steve on my mobile phone with the results of my investigation, I experience extreme activity online.